Alcohol and Antibiotics

 Avoid Alcohol While Taking Antibiotics

 Drinking alcohol while taking antibiotics can be risky.
 Not only can alcohol interact badly with some medications and cause severe side effects, it can also potentially interrupt the natural healing process.
 Alcohol should be avoided until the regimen of antibiotics is completed and your body receives adequate rest and nutrition.
 However, if you’re someone that suffers from alcoholism, this may be easier said than done.
-If you think that you may be addicted to alcohol, contact a dedicated treatment specialist to get started on the road to recovery today.
+If you think that you may be addicted to alcohol, contact a dedicated treatment professional to get started on the road to recovery today.

 Make a decision that will change your life.Find a Center